MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dependency-service/text-to-speech.md

 ## Android Implementation

 The Android code is more complex than the iOS version: it requires the implementing class to inherit from Android-specific `Java.Lang.Object` and to implement the `IOnInitListener` interface as well.

-Xamarin.Forms also provides the `Forms.Context` object, which is an instance of the current Android context.
-Many Android SDK methods require this, a good example being the ability to call `StartActivity()`.
+It also requires access to the current Android context, which is exposed by the `MainActivity.Instance` property.

 ```csharp
 [assembly: Dependency(typeof(TextToSpeechImplementation))]
 namespace DependencyServiceSample.Droid
 {
     public class TextToSpeechImplementation : Java.Lang.Object, ITextToSpeech, TextToSpeech.IOnInitListener
     {
         TextToSpeech speaker;